 If there’s one thing that makes me happy, it’s food.
-It’s what I spend most of my money on, and when I’m not eating it, I’m either thinking, reading, or talking about it.
+When I’m not eating it, I’m either thinking, reading, or talking about it.
+Needless to say, food and travel are my biggest splurges in life.
+These things make it almost impossible for me to save money.

-To feed my insatiable gluttony for anything edible I’ve been scouring the food markets of London, and can say without hesitation that Borough Market, one of London’s oldest running food markets, presides over them all like an almighty king.
+To feed my insatiable gluttony for anything edible I’ve been scouring the food markets of London.
+And I can say without hesitation that Borough Market, one of London’s oldest running food markets, presides over them all like an almighty king.

 Inside Borough Market

-I don’t usually subscribe to the ‘bigger is better’ rule, but the size of Borough Market when its in full swing is impressive.
-Though of course, it’s the quality of the food that makes people return time after time.
+I don’t usually subscribe to the ‘bigger is better’ rule, but the size of Borough Market – particularly when all the stalls are open – is impressive.
+Though of course, it’s the quality of the food that make people return time after time.
+At its heart is fresh and local produce which has played a key role in the market’s success.

-As you walk under the roof of the Victorian wrought-iron building, you’re immediately brought into a world of freshly baked bread, perfectly decorated cakes, farm-grown vegetables, exotic seafood, and more varieties of chocolate truffles than you knew ever existed.
+As you walk under the roof of the Victorian wrought-iron building, you’re immediately brought into a world of food.
+Freshly baked bread, perfectly decorated cakes, farm-grown vegetables, exotic seafood, and more varieties of chocolate truffles than you ever knew existed sit lying in wait.

-With over one hundred stalls, you’re constantly breathing in a new and enticing smell with every footstep.
-But no matter how tempted you are to stop at the first thing you clap your eyes on, you should at least do one round before decided on the stall that takes your fancy and parting with your money.
-After all, there’s usually no winning in rushing!
+With over one hundred stalls, you’re constantly breathing in new and enticing aromas with each footstep.
+Word of advice: no matter how tempted you are to stop at the first thing, you should at least do one round of the market before making any decisions.

 Foodie highlights at Borough Market

-Singing true to this is Chocolicious, a scrumptious little chocolate stall that sources its chocolate from Ghana, where cocoa has been grown since the mid-19th century, and for the all-important filling, Chocolicious seeks inspiration in its fellow traders at the market – Cream from Neal’s Yard, China tea from Ceylon One and British seasonal fruits from the fruiterers at the market are incorporated into the ingredient list.
+Singing true to this is Chocolicious, a scrumptious little chocolate stall that sources its chocolate from Ghana, where cocoa has been growing since the mid-19th century.
+For the all-important filling, the chocolate-makers seek inspiration from their fellow traders at the market.
+They use cream from Neal’s Yard, China tea from Ceylon One and British seasonal fruits from the fruiterers all found in the market.

-What’s the ideal post-indulgent activity after a trip to Borough Market, I hear you ask?
-I have the perfect answer.
-Take a stroll along the River Thames where you pass by a variety of London’s most iconic landmarks and most well-loved street performers.
+Thames walk: Take a stroll along the River Thames where you pass by a variety of London’s most iconic landmarks and most well-loved street performers.
+There’s plenty of striking architecture to see along the Thames: Shakespeare’s Globe, National Theatre, House of Parliament, the list continues.

-If you have a penchant for modern art then it doesn’t get any better than the Tate Modern, only twenty-minutes walk away.
+Museum stroll: If you have a penchant for modern art then it doesn’t get any better than the Tate Modern.
+There’s also Hayward Gallery that often puts on some excellent shows.
+Both venues are situated along the Thames path and easy to reach by foot.

 9 responses